PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Great White Heron National Wildlife Refuge

-This 200,000-acre refuge is the crown jewel of Key West kayaking.
-You'll need to be a more experienced paddler here - the distances are greater and the tides stronger.
-But the payoff?
-Pristine waters where you're more likely to see wildlife than other paddlers.
+This 200,000-acre refuge represents the crown jewel of Key West kayaking for those ready to venture beyond the standard tourist routes.
+You'll need more experience here - the distances are greater, the tides stronger, and the navigation more challenging.
+But the payoff is extraordinary: pristine waters where you're more likely to encounter wildlife than other paddlers.

 I've encountered everything from roseate spoonbills to American crocodiles in these waters.
-Pro tip: bring a waterproof fanny pack for your camera - you'll want it easily accessible when that perfect wildlife moment appears.
+The remote nature of this refuge means the marine ecosystem remains largely undisturbed, offering a glimpse into what the Florida Keys looked like before development.
+Pro tip: bring a waterproof case for your camera - you'll want quick access when that perfect wildlife moment appears.

 Smathers Beach to Fleming Key

-This route offers something different - open water paddling with island hopping.
+This route offers a different kind of paddling experience - open water with island hopping opportunities rather than enclosed mangrove tunnels.
 Launch from Smathers Beach and paddle south toward Fleming Key.
-The water here is impossibly blue, and on calm days, you can see tropical fish swimming beneath your kayak.
+The water here displays that impossible blue that makes the Keys famous, and on calm days, you can see tropical fish swimming beneath your kayak without any special equipment.

 Top Tour Operators and What They Offer